simonduf/jchart2d-code/readme-binaries.txt

   ITrace2D.setAccumulationStrategy(new AccumulationStrategyAmountOfPointsAscendingXValues(new AccumulationFunctionArithmeticMeanXY()));
 !
 Improved axis title spacing.
 !
-Added feature #3426071: Let getAxisX()/getAxisY() support right y axes/ top y axes (avoid naive NPE in case x axis bottom and/or y axis left is empty). o Changed policy of Chart2D.translateMousePosition(final MouseEvent mouseEvent).
+Added feature #3426071: Let getAxisX()/getAxisY() support right y axes/ top y axes (avoid naive NPE in case x axis bottom and/or y axis left is empty).
+!
+Saving images with transparent background is supported now. o Changed policy of Chart2D.translateMousePosition(final MouseEvent mouseEvent).
 Before this the translation was done into the values covered by the first x and y axes.
 By now the translation is related to the axes of the trace of the nearest point to the given mouse event.